John-Nosek/Cipher-Project/README.md

 #
 The file: key.txt is used as the key for the Vigenère Cipher (the key is 'test').
 #
-The file: output.txt is the output after running the program.
+The file: output.txt is the output of encrypted text after running the program.